-- The funded projects may be required to report at the EAMT events (e.g. Poster at the EAMT conference, a short progress report for the General assembly, etc.).
-If you think you will not have funds for attending the EAMT
+- The funded projects may be required to report at the EAMT events (e.g. Poster at the EAMT conference, a short progress report for the General assembly, etc.), without any claim for additional funds.

 - The EAMT should be acknowledged in all materials related to the project, activity or initiative.

 == No obligation to award the proposal ==